 Several studies have shown that energy conservation through awareness helps to reduce energy consumption by one-third.
-Therefore, energy consumption has been encouraged in Ihuru for a long time providing appropriate notices in guest rooms on minimizing laundry washing, switching off electrical fixtures and other viable options.
-Energy smart technologies and building design has also been incorporated to assist in energy conservation.
-Natural lighting and ventilation has been maximized in all rooms and public buildings.
-In fact, energy conservation is put to good use in Ihuru.
-However, there are options for further improvement, including the replacement of lights with nano-crystal LED lamps.
+Energy conservation has to be further encouraged in Kandooma with special programmes targeted at staff.
+Energy smart technologies and building design has to be incorporated to assist in energy conservation.

+Natural lighting and ventilation has to be maximized in all rooms and public buildings.
+There are options for further improvement, including the replacement of lights with nano-crystal LED lamps or energy saving lamps.